wildfield/zzini-server/README.md

 # Summary

-A simple static HTTP 1.1 + TLS 1.2 server that loads all files into ram before serving
+A simple static HTTP 1.1 + TLS 1.2 server that loads some files into RAM before serving

 ## Disclaimer